Nozbe/WatermelonDB/docs/CRUD.md

 **Note:** Don't access, update, or observe records after they're destroyed.

-TODO: Update deleting API to make more sense for non-Sync users

-TODO: There's no mention of delete hierarchies

 ## Advanced

 - `Model.observe()` - usually you only use this [when connecting records to components](./Components.md), but you can manually observe a record outside of React components.
 The returned [RxJS](https://github.com/reactivex/rxjs) `Observable` will emit the record immediately upon subscription, and then every time the record is updated.
 If the record is deleted, the Observable will complete.